nikitasheremet/scheduler/README.md

 # Interview Scheduler

 ## Goal

 To build a modern client application using the React view library.
-The application will be a scheduling tool that allows users to create and remove interview appointments during the week based on 1 hour availabilities
+The application will be a scheduling tool that allows users to create and remove interview appointments during the week based on 1 hour availabilities.
+The application is initiated with WebSockets allowing users to simultaneously see any updates made in other open windows.

 ## Setup